-Please note: For the period coronavirus measures are in place, 'trained' DSLs will continue to be classed as DSLs (or deputy) even if they miss their refresher training.
-However, in school our DSLs (and deputies) will continue to do what they reasonably can to keep up to date with safeguarding developments, such as via local safeguarding partners, newsletters, professional advice groups, e-learning and webinars and pass this information to staff where relevant to ensure on-going safeguarding CPD in school.
+Please note: At the start of lockdown and restrictions, the government advised that for the period coronavirus measures are in place, 'trained' DSLs (or deputy DSLs) will continue to be classed as DSL/DDSLs even if they cannot access refresher training.

+In addition, in school our DSL/DDSLs will continue to do what they reasonably can to keep up to date with ongoing safeguarding developments via information from local safeguarding partners, newsletters, professional advice groups and e-learning, and pass this information to staff where relevant to ensure on-going safeguarding CPD in school.